joomla/accessibility/docs/custom-elements/Widget-Tabs.md

 * (role=tablist + aria-multiselectable= **true**) and (focus on role=tab + aria-expanded=true) is an Accordion ( **sic!**) Header whose panel is expanded
 * (role=tablist + aria-multiselectable= **false**) and (focus on role=tab + aria-expanded=true) is a Tab, whose panel is expanded
 * (role=tablist + aria-multiselectable= **true**) and (focus on role=tab + aria-expanded=false) is an Accordion ( **sic!**) Header, whose panel is collapsed.

-* `role="tablist"`: Serves as the container for the set of tabs.
-* `role="tab"`: Contains title for tab panel, activates tab panel when activated.
-* `role="tabpanel"`: Contains the tab's associated content.

-* `aria-selected`: The active tab element has state set to true and other tab elements have it set to false.
-* `aria-controls`: Each element with `role=tab` has a unique name `aria-controls="id"` that associates the control to the appropriate element tabpanel by referencing the controlled element's id.
-* `aria-labelledby`: Each element with role tabpanel has the property `aria-labelledby` referring to its associated tab element.
-* `aria-haspopup`: If a tab element has a pop-up menu, it has the property `aria-haspopup` set to `true`.
-* `aria-orientation`: If the tablist element is vertically oriented, it has the property `aria-orientation` set to `vertical`.
-The default value of `aria-orientation` for a tablist element is `horizontal`.

 ### Why is it important?